fredooo/janigma/README.md

 #### Goals:

-* Clean and simple implementation of
+- [x] Simulation of ...
-    - Enigma M3 with rotors I to VIII and reflectors A to C
+    * [x] Enigma M3 with rotors I to VIII and reflectors A to C
-    - Enigma M4 with thin reflectors B and C
+    * [x] Enigma M4 with greek rotors and thin reflectors B and C
-    - Interface for custom character rotors and reflectors
+- [x] Graphical user interface
-* Graphical user interface built with Swing
+- [ ] CLI tool for direct file encyption and decryption
-* Simple text-based console interface
+- [ ] Custom character rotors and reflectors
-* CLI tool for direct file encyption and decryption
+- [ ] Simple text-based console interface

 #### Build and run:

 To build this project Apache Maven is required.
-Simply run `mvn package` in the root directory of the project.
+Simply run `mvn clean package` in the root directory of the project.
 The file *janigma-X.X.X-SNAPSHOT-jar-with-dependencies.jar* in the target directory is runnable (double-click or launch with `java -jar [file]`).